Gym Workout Plan for Beginners (Step-by-Step Guide to Build Muscle & Strength)

 You need a plan, consistency, and the right mindset.

-Learn the Basics, Build Muscle, and Train with Confidence
+Learn the Basics, Build Muscle, and Train With Confidence

 ✔️ Best Beginner-Friendly Exercises

-Weight machines for support and structure
+Weight machines for structure and safety

-Cable machines for controlled, full-range tension
+Cable machines for constant tension and muscle shaping

 ✔️ Proper Form & Injury Prevention

-Set up each machine or movement correctly
+Set up each machine or exercise correctly

-Avoid common mistakes and prevent injury
+Avoid common beginner mistakes that slow progress or cause injury

-✔️ Structured Workouts for Muscle Growth
+✔️ Structured Training for Muscle Growth

 Progressive overload (getting stronger week by week)

-Equipment Breakdown: Machines vs Dumbbells vs Cables
+Machines vs Dumbbells vs Cables: Which Should Beginners Use?

-Machines — Perfect for Beginners
+Machines — Ideal for Beginners

 Build initial strength safely